alexpages/ebanking-api/README.md

 Transactions are stored in kafka topics (see [Relevant implementation decisions](#Relevant-implementation-decisions) for justification).

-The current solution considers creating kafka topics per year and user, following the schema: transactions-`year`-`clientName`.
-Each topic is divided in 12 partitions (months).
+The proposed solution for data management involves the creation of Kafka topics based on the year and user, following a specific schema: transactions-`year`-`clientName`.
+This approach ensures efficient data retrieval by dividing each topic into 12 partitions, corresponding to the months of the year.
-Since the data obtained does not distinguish accounts, this is the most optimal approach for fast retrieval.
 ***
 ### Security related
 Security has been implemented with Spring Security and covers the following:
-- Roles for clients (User, Admin)
+- User roles (User, Admin).
-- Encoded client password
+- Encrypted client passwords.
-- JWT for auth within http request
+- JWT for authentication within HTTP requests.
-- General http security configuration (whitelisting endpoints and requiring auth for others)
+- Overall HTTP security configuration (endpoint whitelisting and authentication requirements for others).
-- Other filters (filterchain)
+- Implementation of additional filters (filter chain) for enhanced security.

 ***
 ### Pre-Requisites
 To run this code it is necessary the following: